CPG MarketingBy Tom Dougherty

 The winning brands in CPG marketing are still those that were before.
 The triggers for cereal, for example, were simply more intensive.
 But so were the hurdles.
 Sales of cereal are damaged because of the high amounts of sugar, less milk consumption and being a sit-down breakfast.
 On-the-go options, including fast food, reign supreme in the breakfast sector.

 Marketers all across categories are searching for what’s changed because of the coronavirus.
 Our findings are that nothing much has changed.
 Just that the intensities – both positive and negative – are more emotional.
 Meaning, if you are aligned with the positive intensities, you are fine.

-However, if your CPG marketing ignored the negative intensities your product line or brand are aligned with, then you are still failing.
+However, if your CPG marketing ignored the negative intensities your product line or brand is aligned with, then you are still failing.
 No matter if there was an increased bump initially.

 Our advice for those in CPG marketing?
 Go back to the basics.
 Align your brand with the highest emotional intensities in the market.
 Be single-minded.
 Eliminate clutter.
 Get out of your own way and look at things honestly.
 And be different and better.